86 separate references and commentary follow this brief discussion.

 This study, although on healthy volunteers, demonstrated a mechanism whereby cannabis could both increase or decrease pain.

 Although many people report lowered pain levels in the use of cannabinoids, it is quite clear that cannabinoids can also make pain worse, and that the dosage patterns are not linear – it’s not simply a matter of more is better, and it’s not even that researchers have been able to identify a “sweet spot”.
+The outcomes of this trial look more like random “results” which is exactly what we’d expect if there was no real effect and people were simply experiencing the normal ebb and flow of pain.
 This is why so many medical practitioners are still loathe to prescribe it.
-We simply do not have enough understanding of the mechanisms around cannabis, cannabinoid receptors, and chronic pain, and most doctors will not prescribe something that has potential to leave their patient in even worse agony.
+We simply do not have enough understanding of the mechanisms around cannabis, cannabinoid receptors, and chronic pain, and most doctors will not prescribe something that has no robust evidence, and yet has potential to leave their patient in even worse agony.

 29– Grace, P, et al. Repeated Morphine Prolongs Postoperative Pain in Male Rats.
 Anesthesia & Analgesia: March 27, 2018 – Volume Publish Ahead of Print.Link: https://journals.lww.com/anesthesia-analgesia/Abstract/publishahead/Repeated_Morphine_Prolongs_Postoperative_Pain_in.96846.aspx

 This study found that use of morphine could extend suffering from pain after surgery, and may make pain worse.
 It is thought that opioids increase the inflammation response, so that pain signalling actually increases.
-This explains why people coming off opioids often report reduced pain levels.
+This may explain why some people coming off opioids report reduced pain levels.

 30– Grace, P, et al. Morphine paradoxically prolongs neuropathic pain in rats by amplifying spinal NLRP3 inflammasome activation.
 Proc Natl Acad Sci U S A.2016 Jun 14;113(24):E3441-50.